DrewRoss05/HIDEMessaging/README.md

 **Proxy Address:** This field is used to input the IP address of the user's proxy.<br>
 **Proxy Port:** This field is used to input the TCP port that the user's proxy uses.
 <br><br><br>
 # Using HIDE Messaging
-The main disadvantage of HIDE Messaging is that it can be somewhat unintuitive to use at times, so, this section of the FAQ will serve as the "instruction manual"
+The main disadvantage of HIDE Messaging is that it can be somewhat unintuitive to use at times, so, this section of the documentation will serve as the "instruction manual" for HIDE Messaging.
 ## Connecting to peers:
 There are two ways to connect to another user, the first, and simpler of the two is done through the Contact menu.
 The alternative is done through the Connect menu.
 ### Contact Menu: